SAT Prep Tips: A Strategic Guide for Success

 • Develop time-management and exam-day strategies

-1. Begin with a Diagnostic and Craft Your Strategy
+1. Begin with a Diagnostic and Craft Your SAT preparation strategy

 One of the most effective step is to begin your preparation journey with a diagnostic test .
 This helps you map out your strengths and weaknesses, and build a tailored study plan accordingly.
-At Quest for Success, we recommend taking a full-length practice SAT under timed conditions, Analysing your results to identify question-types, pacing issues, and recurring errors and Setting realistic score targets and milestones.
+At Quest for Success, we recommend taking a full-length practice SAT under timed conditions, Analysing results to identify question-types and recurring errors and Setting realistic score targets and milestones.

 2. Build a Robust Study Schedule